-This report highlights the achievements of UW athletic teams in the National Collegiate Athletic Association this past year.
-In addition, it addresses the measures and benchmarks used to assess UW student athletes' academic success across sports and in comparison, to student athletes in the Big Ten and NCAA Division I. Also included are financial highlights for 2021-2022, a copy of the UW System Administration Office of Internal Audit compliance review, and a list of Level III & Level IV NCAA Violations.
+This report highlights the achievements of UW athletic teams in the National Collegiate Athletic Association (NCAA) this past year.
+In addition, it addresses the measures and benchmarks used to assess UW student athletes' academic success across sports and in comparison, to student athletes in the Big Ten and NCAA Division I. Also included are financial highlights for 2022-2023, a copy of the Universities of Wisconsin Administration Office of Internal Audit compliance review, and a list of Level III & Level IV NCAA Violations.
 Each area is supplemented with detailed reports.

-- Chris McIntosh, Director of Athletics, UW-Madison - Marcus Sedberry, Deputy Athletic Director, UW-Madison - Adam Barnes, Associate Athletic Director, CFO for Business Operations, UW-Madison - Katie Ahrens Smith, Senior Associate Athletic Director & Senior Woman Administrator, UW-Madison - Doug Tiedt, Senior Associate Athletic Director for Student Services, UW-Madison
+- Chris McIntosh, Director of Athletics, UW-Madison - Marcus Sedberry, Deputy Athletic Director, UW-Madison - Adam Barnes, Senior Associate Athletic Director for Business Operations/CFO, UW-Madison - Katie Ahrens Smith, Senior Associate Athletic Director & Senior Woman Administrator, UW-Madison - Doug Tiedt, Senior Associate Athletic Director for Student Services, UW-Madison and as a representative of the university to the public.
+This visibility, as well as the number of student-athlete participants, the members of the public attending athletic events and the substantial compliance requirements, necessitates a high level of oversight and scrutiny by both administrators and governing bodies.

 Collegiate athletics includes high-profile activities that exist for the betterment of the student body, student-athletes, and the university.
-Athletic activities and programs provide valuable experiences for student-athletes, opportunities to engage the broader community and as a representative of the institution to the public.
-This visibility, as well as the number of student-athlete participants, the members of the public attending athletic events and the substantial compliance requirements, necessitates a high level of oversight and scrutiny by both administrators and governing bodies.
+Athletic activities and programs provide valuable experiences for student-athletes, opportunities to engage the broader community